SystemsGenetics/GSForge/docs/source/index.rst

 ===================================

 .. note::
-    This is a pre-release version of ``GSForge``, and some features and function names may not yet be stable.
+    This is a pre-release version of ``GSForge``, and some function names may not be stable.

 ``GSForge`` provides the following utilities to aid in collating and analyzing feature selection results from expression count matrices: